 Allowing the Dismissal Review Committee to hear testimony from all interested parties, including but not limited to faculty members and students, and review any evidence offered by same.

-Preparing his or her proposed findings of fact and conclusions of law and a recommended decision.
+Preparing their proposed findings of fact and conclusions of law and a recommended decision.
 As soon as reasonably practicable, but in no event longer than thirty (30) working days after the conclusion of the formal hearing or within ten (10) working days in the case of a reduction in force for reasons set forth in Section 3, a, (4), the written recommendation of the hearing officer will be presented to the President, committee, affected employee, and the Board of Trustees.

 Being responsible for preparing and assembling a record for review by the Board of Trustees, which shall include: